 What were your first impressions at the end of day one?

 The really important thing was the pace, which was very, very fast.
 You couldn’t miss it, it was totally different from my previous jobs, the way that everything was buzzing.

 The pace got even faster!
 It's still great, although of course with everything going on with the coronavirus, it's not always as fun as before.
 But I would say the spirit is still the same and everyone is really determined to succeed.
 It feels like there’s new blood in the veins and people are pushing even harder.

 What’s your role at Mews?

-I’m the Product Manager who takes care of guest-facing products at Mews, which is a booking engine called Distributor and a guest portal called Navigator.
+I’m the Product Manager who takes care of guest-facing products at Mews, which is a booking engine and our guest portal.
 You can imagine me as the mama of these two products, taking care of their growth.
 But of course I don't do it alone: I have a great team of developers, designers, content writers, and QA engineers.

 Essentially, we dream about the future of hospitality, and then develop the features that bring us closer to it.

 What are the projects you’re working on at the moment?

 Payment requests, which let properties seamlessly and safely collect payments from their guests, without ever leaving the reservation system.